storagebit/dirscan/README.md

 # dirscan
 Scan a directory tree to report data usage by user and file size and types( file count and capacities)
-Report the avrage file size for each entry.
+Report the average file size for each entry.

 ## Usage
 ```